parkdj1/RNASeq-Pipeline/README.md

 > Working in a cloud computing environment 101

 ### Basic Linux
 Some computing resources have a GUI to easily access the cloud environment.
-Learning some basic linux commands can help you to really control what you're doing and opens up the possibilities for more functionality.
+Learning some basic linux commands can help you to really control what you're doing.

 Here are some basic command-line tools to help you get started in terminal.
 > Tip: Use the `TAB` key to fill in the rest of your file path or see options for doing so

 ```shell